Sher-e-Kashmir Stadium: Use by the security forces and other activities

 The venue was occupied by the Central Reserve Police Force (CRPF) for 18 years during which the city has seen a lot of militant violence.

 The National Conference held a special session at Sher-i-Kashmir Stadium in 2002 to elect a new president.
 In 2003, then Prime Minister of India, Atal Bihari Vajpayee addressed a rally at the ground which was attended by 20,000 people.
 On 7 November 2015, Prime Minister Narendra Modi addressed a public rally at Sher-e-Kashmir cricket stadium, in Srinagar.
 The Chief Minister of Jammu and Kashmir, Mufti Mohammad Sayeed was also present.

 Revamp

 In November 2007, the CRPF decided to vacate the venue.
 The Jammu and Kashmir Cricket Association has planned to renovate the stadium.
 First-class cricket resumed there in 2009.
-The Final of 2021 Swarnim Vijay Varsh Kashmir Premier League was played between Badgam Braves and Shahi Shopian at Sher-i-Kashmir Stadium, Srinagar on 29 August 2021.
+The Final of 2021 Kashmir Premier League (India) was played between Badgam Braves and Shahi Shopian at Sher-i-Kashmir Stadium, Srinagar on 29 August 2021.